-We also evaluated each kayak on how easy it was to get in and out of the boat from a beached landing, from docks, and even to get back in while floating in water too deep to stand in.
+We also evaluated each kayak on how easy it was to get in and out of from a beached landing, from docks, and even to get back in when floating in water too deep to stand in.

 Finally, we considered the comfort of any included paddles and any special use the kayak may have been designed for.
-This included checking out foot braces, trying various angles of recline, using gear holders and storage compartments and evaluating each for what they added to (or detracted from) our overall kayaking comfort.
+This included checking out foot braces, trying various angles of recline, using gear holders and storage compartments, and evaluating each for what they added (or detracted) from overall kayaking comfort.

 Ease of Set Up

 Not only did we assess how easy it was to set up each kayak, but we also appraised each one for how easy they were to take down again.
-This included following directions to a T to see how helpful they are, seeing how the amount of time it took to set up each kayak changed as we became more familiar with the process, and being brutally honest about how excited we were or weren't to go through the assembly/disassembly process.
+This included following the included directions to a T to see how helpful they were, seeing how the amount of time it took to set up each kayak changed as we became more familiar with the process, and being brutally honest about how excited we were — or weren't — to go through the assembly/disassembly process.